-5.4 In-Class Assignments

-Students will be required to submit working papers requested by the Instructor for auditing activities performed in-class.
-The assignments will require students to apply knowledge they have learned to mock scenarios.
-The working papers may be submitted to the Instructor in hard-copy format or electronically through the Assignment tab on the course OWL site, at the student's option, upon completion of the activity during class time.
+Hand-ins: Students will be required to submit assigned homework questions and/or working papers for auditing activities performed in-class.
+The homework questions and the working papers may be submitted to the Instructor in hard-copy format or electronically through the Assignment tab on the course OWL site, at the student's option.
+The assigned homework is due at the beginning of class and the working papers are due upon completion of the activity during class time.
 A response submitted late will result in a mark of 0.
-There will be no make up for the assignments under any circumstance.
-There are a total of six assignments and your best five assignments will count towards your final grade.
+There will be no make up for the assigned homework or working papers under any circumstances.
+There are a total of 6 hand-ins where your 5 best hand-ins will count towards your final grade.

 6. Lecture and Examination Schedule

-See Weekly Schedule on OWL".